 1. Blood Test:

-A blood test will detect if there is any problem with the immune system or the hormonal balance in your body.
+A blood test will detect if there is any problem with the immune system, blood clotting disorders such as thrombophilia and antiphospholipid syndrome, infections, uncontrolled diabetes mellitus, or the hormonal imbalance in your body.

 2. Chromosomal Tests:

 Both you and your partner should undergo this test.
 It will help determine if your chromosomes are causing a miscarriage.